↑

 Tangy Tomato Dressing

 I had the idea for a tomato dressing after seeing videos of pan con tomate, which translates to “bread with tomato.”
 It’s a Spanish dish of grated tomato on toasted bread with good olive oil drizzled over the top and a little salt.
 It’s absolute perfection!
-However, by adding some vinegar and a few other ingredients, a simple bowl of grated tomatoes quickly became our new favorite salad dressing!
+However, by adding some vinegar and a few other ingredients, a simple bowl of grated tomatoes quickly became our new favorite salad dressing.

 There are many benefits to making your own salad dressings.
 Most store-bought options contain unhealthy or unwanted ingredients, and I’ve never found one I love.
 When you make your own, you’re in control of what goes in it and can add as much or as little of each ingredient as you like.
 Most homemade salad dressings can be whipped up in less than 10 minutes with the pantry ingredients you already have.